What is Medicare Part D?

 When looking to buy a Medicare plan, it’s important to understand how Part D works.
 Part D is your prescription drug coverage.
 It’s available to everyone with Parts A and/or B, but it’s only offered through private health insurance plans, so you’ll have to enroll in it separately.

 Get started by signing up for Medicare Parts A and B through your local Social Security Administration office.
-Then, you can sign up for a Part D plan with a private health insurance plan.
-Plan options can change depending on where you live.
-Check our plan’s Summary of Benefits on the Compare plans section to see what’s available.
+You can sign up for a Part D plan with a private health insurer.

 You don’t have to sign up for Part D, but it’s a good idea to do it when you are first eligible.
 If you go too long without Part D or other drug coverage that is as good as what is required by Medicare, you could face a late enrollment penalty.

 The four stages of Medicare Part D